JasonCDN/ARDVARC/libraries/SensorControl/README.md

 > For ARDVARC.
 > Author: Jason Storey

+**Note: Ultrasonic API has 100 ms blocking functions, to improve of ease of use.
+If a timer subroutine style is needed (i.e. like DriveControl's `run()` function) then contact API author.**

 This document describes how the SensorControl API works, like a tutorial.
 The aim is to take you through how to use all the features of the SensorControl API to make full use of the ARDVARC sensor system.